PATRICK WESTON

 I came back to Copenhagen and explored more of the city, including some of the touristy places and shopping streets.

-Cool tapestry at Designmuseum Danmark
+A striking tapestry on display at Designmuseum Danmark in Copenhagen.

 On my last day, I went to the Designmuseum Danmark and explored Danish (and Scandinavian) design over time.